-As of July 4, 2015, Seaboard had a short-term \$50.0 million committed line of credit, a long-term \$200.0 million committed line of credit and uncommitted lines totaling \$262.6 million.
-As of July 4, 2015, there were no borrowings outstanding under the committed lines of credit and borrowings under the uncommitted lines of credit totaled \$103.3 million, with all such borrowings related to foreign subsidiaries.
-Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$1.5 million.
+As of October 3, 2015, Seaboard had a short-term \$50.0 million committed line of credit, a long-term \$200.0 million committed line of credit and uncommitted lines totaling \$302.4 million, which included a credit agreement for an uncommitted line of credit totaling \$50.0 million related to a foreign subsidiary for the Commodity Trading and Milling segment entered into on September 22, 2015.
+As of October 3, 2015, there were no borrowings outstanding under the committed lines of credit and borrowings under the uncommitted lines of credit totaled \$104.5 million, with all such borrowings related to foreign subsidiaries.
+Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$3.1 million.
+Subsequent to October 3, 2015, the \$50.0 million foreign committed line expired.
+In addition, Seaboard cancelled its \$200.0 million long-term committed credit facility effective October 28, 2015.
+Seaboard is currently considering its options for potential long-term financing arrangements.

-As of July 4, 2015, Seaboard had cash and short-term investments of \$706.6 million, additional total net working capital of \$684.8 million and a \$200.0 million long-term committed line of credit maturing on February 20, 2018.
+As of October 3, 2015, Seaboard had cash and short-term investments of \$738.7 million, additional total net working capital of \$608.8 million and no long-term debt.
 Accordingly, management believes Seaboard's combination of internally generated cash, liquidity, capital resources and borrowing capabilities will be adequate for its existing operations and any currently known potential plans for expansion of existing operations or business segments for 2015.
 Management intends to continue seeking opportunities for expansion in the industries in which Seaboard operates, utilizing existing liquidity, available borrowing capacity and other financing alternatives.

-As of July 4, 2015, \$269.4 million of the \$706.6 million of cash and short-term investments were held by Seaboard's foreign subsidiaries and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the U.S. However, Seaboard's intent is to permanently reinvest these funds outside the U.S. and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.
+As of October 3, 2015, \$270.3 million of the \$738.7 million of cash and short-term investments were held by Seaboard's foreign subsidiaries and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the U.S. However, Seaboard's intent is to permanently reinvest these funds outside the U.S. and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.

-For the six months ended June 28, 2014, Seaboard used cash to repurchase 18,405 shares of common stock at a total price of \$53.8 million.
+For the nine months ended September 27, 2014, Seaboard used cash to repurchase 18,405 shares of common stock at a total price of \$53.8 million.
 See Note 8 to the Condensed Consolidated Financial Statements for further discussion of this item.